lingzhou0/lingzhou0.github.io/README.md

 - [Are you Van Gogh’s](https://github.com/francis2martinez/BootCampProject2020) - Erdős Institute's Bootcamp May 2020

 This is a group project to build models for determining whether a painting is in Van Gogh’s style or not.
-See [Presentation Slides](https://docs.google.com/presentation/d/11L6OxCQGkGJyTAa-eNjrDz0ml1L8SGbakbviW9XhUVI/present?slide=id.p).
+See [presentation slides](https://docs.google.com/presentation/d/11L6OxCQGkGJyTAa-eNjrDz0ml1L8SGbakbviW9XhUVI/present?slide=id.p).
 In this project, I applied topological data analysis tool to study the brush strokes of the digitalization of the paintings.